 Under each of those headings, list out what your business will need to get up and running.
 Then go back through the list and really question how essential it is at this stage or whether it’s a ‘nice to have’ that you can focus on further down the line.
 For instance, it may be critical that you have a website for your online shop or the art supplies to create commissions, but can you work from home until you can afford a studio space?
 The designer Julie Dodsworth started her business from the kitchen on her canal boat and now her designs are sold around the world.

 Using your list, put an estimate of what each essential element will cost so you have an overall picture of the money you will need to invest.
 This will also help you figure out the sequence of when things need to happen.

 If you don’t have a lot of funds to invest, consider also doing a personal survival budget to see what extra money you can free up.
-There are many great templates out there, like this one from The Princes Trust.
 List out all of your essential outgoings each month (e.g. mortgage, utility bills, food bills, petrol).
 Again, prioritise which of these is truly essential and which can be sacrificed so you can pursue your dream (be really honest with yourself, especially when it comes to things like shopping and entertainment!)

 3. Brainstorm affordable ways to get what you need

 - Research what low cost options are available and ask other small business owners (for example, Wix.com offers great value website packages and Moo.com do affordable business cards in low quantities)

 - If you can’t afford the best equipment at this stage, consider borrowing or hiring until you’re in a position to buy what you want